taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 6

 Eireena leads the way, flanked by Serena and Asoka.
-Iri, feeling bolder, is now balanced on top of Asoka's head.
+Iri, feeling bolder, is now balanced on top of Asoka's head, who dutifully eats oatcakes and drinks juice.
 Fili walks behind them.
 Asoka and Iri take comfort in the embroidered tapestry lining the hallways, depicting familiar passages and stories from Biononymous scripture.

 Eireena: **"I used to be a materials engineer, before The Burning.
 I was working as part of an international project to create affordable, easy-to-use eSyrup water and air filters, working with an incredible woman, who owned a textile manufacturing company.
 We perfected the process of doping natural fibers with eSyrup, so that we could make the finest, softest of organzas, that had exceptional filtration properties and very simple voltage-treatment protocols.
 It was a beautiful time for science."**